UBC-MDS/introduction-machine-learning/chapters/en/slides/module5/module5_01.md

 method.

-You can also carry out fitting and transforming in one call using `fit_transform`.
-But be mindful to use it only on the train split and **not** on the test split.
+You can also carry out fitting and transforming in one call using `fit_transform`, but be mindful to use it only on the train split and **not** on the test split.

 ---